The FreeGSNKE Pulse Design Tool (FPDT): a computational framework for evolutive plasma scenario and control design: Summary and outlook

 The validation demonstrated here ensures the FPDT is ready for use in predictive shape control modelling of the flat-top phase, enabling pre-shot testing of challenging plasma configurations.
 These predictions do, however, remain dependent on the reconstructed plasma profiles from previous discharges---something that could be avoided with the addition of transport and current diffusion models in the future.
-Beyond classical control studies, the FPDT also provides a powerful framework for the development and testing of AI-supported control schemes such as those based on emulated VCs \citep{agnello2024, cavestany2025}.
-In the future, extending the simulation window to include the ramp-up phase, where vessel currents play a larger role in the equilibrium evolution, would enable full shot scenario and control design---linking the plasma and pre-magnetisation phases together.
+Beyond classical control studies, the FPDT also provides a powerful framework for the development and testing of AI-supported control schemes such as those based on emulated VCs \citep{agnello2024, cavestany2025, pentland2026}.

+Future work will focus on the use of the FPDT for pre-shot control validation in the fifth MAST-U campaign and extending the simulation window to include the ramp-up phase---where vessel currents play a larger role in the equilibrium evolution.
+This would enable full shot scenario and control design, linking the plasma and pre-magnetisation phases together.
+In addition, a dedicated power supply model that incorporates delays or nonlinearities in the dynamics of power supply switching would be beneficial.